Matteo Bruni

 Matteo Bruni (born 23 November 1976) is an Italian-British media professional who serves as director of the Holy See Press Office of the Roman Curia.
 He was appointed on 18 July 2019 by Pope Francis, succeeding Greg Burke.
 He is the first non-journalist to hold the office.

 Biography

 Matteo Bruni, who was born in 1976 in Winchester, England, holds a degree in foreign languages and literature from La Sapienza University in Rome.

-He joined the Press Office in 2009 to manage journalist accreditations.
-Since 2013 he has been responsible for communications during papal travels, before being appointed Director of the Holy See Press Office in 2019 by Pope Francis.
+He joined the Holy See Press Office in 2009 to manage journalist accreditations.
+In 2013, he became responsible for communications during papal travels.